-This latest poll found 85 percent of participants demanding full legalization of medical marijuana, with 57 percent of them in support of making it legal for recreational use too.
+This latest poll found 85 percent of participants demanding full legalization of medical marijuana, with 57 percent of Americans Supporting Legal Cannabis for recreational use too.
 The data gathered found specific generations divided on the topic of recreational weed.
 Those younger than 34-years of age are predominantly in favor of it at 67 percent, compared to the 38 percent supportive in those 65-years or older.

 Back in January, the Pew Research Center conducted its own poll and found results to be very similar.
 In the Pew poll, 61 percent of those surveyed supported legalized weed.
 The numbers of support have been steadily rising for decades now: Back in 1990, only 16 percent of the population favored legalized cannabis.
 By 2000, the number had grown significantly to 31 percent.
 It now sits at 67 percent today.

 In Pennsylvania, the legalization movement is spreading rapidly.
 In April 2016, Governor Thomas Wolf signed a bill into law making cannabis legal for medical purposes.
 This February, the state’s first dispensaries opened their doors and, according to data gathered by the state, well over 6,000 medical patients have bought weed at a dispensary in Pennsylvania since then.